octobercms/docs/database-model.md

         ]
     ];

-Thee following arguments are supported:
+Thee following arguments are supported for belongs to many relations:

 Argument  | Description
 ------------- | -------------